sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>stix-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : STIX, a scientific and engineering font family
+Short desc    : STIX, a scientific and engineering font family
 URL          : http://www.stixfonts.org/
-Лицензия     : OFL
+License      : OFL
-Описание     : The mission of the Scientific and Technical Information Exchange (STIX) font
+Descript     : The mission of the Scientific and Technical Information Exchange (STIX) font
              : creation project is the preparation of a comprehensive set of fonts that serve
              : the scientific and engineering community in the process from manuscript
              : creation through final publication, both in electronic and print formats.